cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/03_servers.md

 {% include img.html src="../../images/Servers13.png" alt="Status Servers" %}

 1. Go to the __Network__ \| __Servers__ section.
-2. Open the context menu of the server whose configuration you want to edit:
+2. Open the context menu of the server whose configuration you want to edit.

-   {% include img.html src="../../images/Servers02.gif" alt="Editing Servers" %}

 3. Click on __Detail__ to open the current informations about the specific server.

 ## Access Rights